bk0515299/bk0515299.github.io/README.md

 # Made by Winston

 ## links
-To vist website go to this link https://tinyurl.com/image-converter
+To visit the website go to this link https://tinyurl.com/image-converter

-To download source code go to https://tinyurl.com/image-converter-source
+To download the source code go to https://tinyurl.com/image-converter-source.

 Youtube: https://www.youtube.com/@Winston102

 ## End
-Please sub to my youtube
+Please sub to my YouTube